komapijs/komapi/README.md

 # KomAPI

-Komapi is an opinionated Node.js framework with official typescript support built on top of Koa v2.5 and requires Node.js v8.11.1 or higher.
+Komapi is an opinionated Node.js framework with official typescript support built on top of [Koa][koa-url] and requires Node.js v8.11.1 or higher.

 Disclaimer: There will be breaking changes and outdated documentation during the pre-v1.0.0 cycles.